Systemic Family Therapy

 • Recurring relational patterns or inner confusion

-• Improving relationships between adults and their parents
+• Difficulties in relationships between adults and their parents

-Family therapy does not imply that anyone is “broken”.
-It is an opportunity to pause, reflect, and engage with relationships more consciously.
+Family therapy does not mean that anyone is “broken”.
+It is an opportunity to pause, reflect and engage with relationships more consciously.

-Therapists do not offer ready-made answers, nor do universal solutions exist for complex human situations.
-Every individual, couple, and family is unique, as are their challenges.
-As a systemic therapist, I believe that each person and family holds resources for navigating life’s difficulties.
-Therapy helps to bring these resources into awareness and supports finding more effective ways of using them.
+Therapists do not offer ready-made answers, and universal solutions do not exist for complex human situations.
+Every individual, couple and family is different, as are the challenges they face.
+As a systemic therapist, I believe that people and families often hold important resources for navigating life’s difficulties.
+Therapy helps to bring these resources into awareness and to find more effective ways of using them.

 Practical Information